Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 - `amount`: The value of the UTXO being spent
 - `secret_key`: The private key we're signing with.

-The function should return the signature as a `Vec<u8>`, with the sighash type byte appended.
+The function should return the signature as a `Vec<u8>`. **Crucially, this function should include a `SIGHASH_ALL` flag, indicating that the signature covers all of the inputs and outputs.
+This is the default in many wallet software implementations, as it ensures that the signature is only valid if the transaction is not changed.**

 ```rust
 impl ChannelKeyManager {